In this newsletter

 We established a special fund, led by Managing Director of Communications Kayce Ataiyero, to direct $1 million to Chicago communities most affected by COVID-19 and the impact of racial unrest.
 The first round of grants, totaling $225,000, went to nine groups led by people of color that are working to provide direct relief to community, including food assistance, PPE, rent relief and small business recovery assistance:

 We contributed $250,000 to the Chicago Education Equity COVID-19 Response Fund, to address the medium and long-term COVID-19 challenges for Chicago schools, especially Black and Latinx students.
-Stephanie Banchero, director of Joyce’s education and economic mobility program, was instrumental in organizing the fund.
+Stephanie Banchero, director of Joyce’s Education & Economic Mobility program, was instrumental in organizing the fund.

 We contributed $250,000 to “Chicago Connected,” a plan to provide free high-speed internet to an estimated 100,000 children in low-income households across the city.